lgaultie/snowcrash/level10/Ressources/README.md

              arguments, or with options -s and -p respectively.` http://manpages.ubuntu.com/manpages/hirsute/en/man1/nc_openbsd.1.html

-So we can start to execute level10 with token on our IP address: `./level10 token 10.12.0.0` but it does not work as we don't have access to token. </br>
-Let's do a symlink on token: `ln -s /home/user/level10/token /tmp/final` and try `./level10 /tmp/final 10.12.0.0` -> It does not work as we don't have access to /tmp/final.</br>

 `strings level10` shows that level10 does an access() then an open().
 This is a security hole.